 If buffer is STENCIL, drawbuffer must be zero, and value points to the single stencil value to clear the stencil buffer to.
-Masking and type conversion are performed in the same fashion as ClearStencil.
+Masking is performed in the same fashion as ClearStencil.
 Only ClearBufferiv should be used to clear stencil buffers.

+'''

-void ClearBufferfi( enum buffer, int drawbuffer, float depth, int stencil);
+void ClearBufferfi( enum buffer, int drawbuffer,

+float depth, int stencil);

+'''

-clears both depth and stencil buffers of the currently bound draw framebuffer. buffer must be DEPTH\STENCIL and drawbuffer must be zero. depth and stencil are the values to clear the depth and stencil buffers to, respectively.
-Clamping and type conversion of depth for fixed-point depth buffers is performed in the same fashion as ClearStencil.
+clears both depth and stencil buffers of the currently bound draw framebuffer. buffer must be DEPTH_STENCIL and drawbuffer must be zero. depth and stencil are the values to clear the depth and stencil buffers to, respectively.
+Clamping and type conversion of depth for fixed-point depth buffers is performed in the same fashion as ClearDepth.
 Masking of stencil for stencil buffers is performed in the same fashion as ClearStencil.
-ClearBufferfi is equivalent to clearing the depth and stencil buffers separately, but may be faster when a buffer of internal format DEPTH\STENCIL is being cleared.
+ClearBufferfi is equivalent to clearing the depth and stencil buffers separately, but may be faster when a buffer of internal format DEPTH_STENCIL is being cleared.